 It is a small church adorned with green roofs made up of baroque domes that converge on its harmonious Romanesque façade.
 The temple is used for certain celebrations, so if you decide to visit it, be sure to respect the solemnity of the place.

-- Opening hours: The temple is generally open to the public from Monday to Saturday from 09h to 17h.
+- Opening hours: Generally the temple is open to the public from Monday to Saturday from 09h to 17h.

-- Entrance fee: Entrance to the temple is free.
+- Admission fee: Entr ance to the temple is free.

 - Duration of visit: You can stay inside as long as you like.

-- Hours: Monday closed; Tuesday from 10 am to 7 pm; Wednesday to Sunday from 10 am to 6 pm.
+- Opening hours: Monday closed; Tuesday from 10 am to 7 pm; Wednesday to Sunday from 10 am to 6 pm.

-- Admission fee: The entrance ticket costs approximately 6,60€.
+- Entrance fee: The entrance ticket costs approximately 6,60€.

 7. Take a picture of the Adam Mickiewicz Monument

-Adam Mickiewicz is one of the greatest romantic poets of Poland, a historical figure much loved by locals because besides being a poet he was a passionate columnist and political activist who even from his exile declared himself as a visionary and lover of the homeland.
+Adam Mickiewicz is one of **Poland'**s greatest romantic poets, a historical figure much loved by locals because besides being a poet he was a passionate columnist and political activist who even from his exile declared himself as a visionary and lover of the homeland.
 His life and struggle were focused on the preservation of the customs and language of his native Poland, which throughout history suffered several foreign invasions.

 In almost every Polish city you can find a statue of Adam Mickiewicz because he is considered a national hero.
-The one in Krakow is located in a place of honor in the Market Square right between two of its most important buildings: St. Mary's Basilica and Sukiennice.
+The one in Krakow stands in a place of honor on the Market Square right between two of its most important buildings: St. Mary's Basilica and Sukiennice.

 Get close to the monument and take some nice pictures!

-9. Join the most important events of the year
+9. Sign up for the most important events of the year

-As the only and main square in Krakow, the Market Square lends itself to the realization of important events in the city.
-If you have already decided what is the best time to travel to Krakow and it coincides with one of these, do not hesitate to join the celebration, you will have fun for sure!
+As the only and main square in Krakow, the Market Square lends itself to important events in the city.
+If you have already decided on the best time to travel to Krakow and it coincides with one of these, don't hesitate to join the celebration, you will have fun for sure!

 If you visit Krakow in April: Easter Market

-In the month of April, in the weeks before Easter Sunday, a market is held in the main square of the city.
+In the month of April, in the weeks leading up to Easter Sunday, a market is held in the main square of the city.
 You will see the whole place full of seasonal flowers and traditional Polish decorations wherever you look.
 You can't miss the hand-painted eggs and wood carvings.
 During the holiday this space is also the scene of folk parades and other religious processions.

 If you visit Krakow in June: Lajkonik Parade

-In the summer in Krakow, one of the most unique traditions of Krakow takes place in the main square of the city.
+In the summer in Krakow takes place in the main square of the city one of the most particular traditions of Krakow.
 According to historians, the ritual dates back to the invasions of the 13th century, when it was believed that the payment of dues would ensure good fortune throughout the coming year.
-As a result, Lajkonik, a Mongolian warrior on horseback rides through the old part of the city entering all the stores to demand the payment of a ransom in cash.
+As a result, Lajkonik, a Mongolian warrior on horseback rides through the old part of the city entering all the stores to demand a ransom payment in cash.

-If you visit Krakow in June: Great dragon parade
+If you visit Krakow in June: Grand Parade of Dragons

 Also in the month of June, the Great Summer Dragon Parade was held; a myth linked to the very founding of ancient Krakow.
 Large kites and dragon floats take to the streets, fireworks explosions are seen at the Wawel Castle and in the waters of the Vistula River.
 The Square is used as a parade ground and stages are set up to play live music.